Student's bomb threat joke locks down Reed City middle school

 During the few hours of the lockdown, Sweet said multiple text messages were sent to parents to keep them in the loop about what was going on.

-The matter is still under investigation at the time but once completed will be turned over to the Prosecuting Attorney’s Office for review and possible charges in Probate Court, according to the Reed City Police Department press release.
+The matter is still under investigation but once completed, will be turned over to the Prosecuting Attorney’s Office for review and possible charges in Probate Court, according to the Reed City Police Department press release.

 In conjunction with the criminal investigation, Sweet said the school will conduct their own investigation to determine if any changes should be made moving forward regarding how to deal with such incidents.